To envision a just and regenerative global economy; apply the concepts locally; then share the results for broad replication.

 We believe that:

-- a fair and sustainable economy is possible and that citizens working for the common interest can build systems to achieve it
+- a fair and regenerative economy is possible and that citizens working for the common interest can build systems to achieve it

 - our natural commons are best held by the regional community